genesiscommunitysuccess/docs/docs/00_gpalx/02_user-interface/01_layouts.md

 ## Introduction

 With GPALX you have full control over your layouts.
-This is achieved by utilizing two basic layout components (**vertical** & **horizontal**) along with their various parameters.
-The `verticalLayout` and `horizontalLayout` render their contents vertically and horizontally respectively.
+This is achieved by utilising two basic layout components (**vertical** & **horizontal**) along with their various parameters.
+The `verticalLayout` and `horizontalLayout` render their contents vertically and horizontally, respectively.

 With layouts you can:

 - display your elements in any layout you like by using the vertical and horizontal components
 - use default options or override them for more control

-## Layout Examples
+## Layout examples

-### Vertical Page
+### Vertical page

 ```kotlin
 ui("Vertical Layout") {